2

 Spirit has a more extensive lineup to choose from too, including several commercial grade models.

-I think Spirit has ’em beat with their more affordable options, but if you’re looking for an extended warranty, Spirit is the better option.
+Overall, I think Sole has ’em beat with their more affordable options, but if you’re looking for an extended warranty, Spirit is the better option.

 All of their higher-end models come with lifetime frame/warranty guarantees as well as 10 year parts warranties (yea, 10 years, that’s crazy).

-I think their XT485 is probably their best deal, considering price and features.
+I think their XT485 is probably their best deal, considering price and features, but again, they’ve got a bunch of great treadmills to choose from.

 Now here’s a brand that needs no introduction.

-NordicTrack is one of the most popular, well-known brands on the planet.
-I certainly doubt there’s anybody in the US who isn’t familiar with ’em.
+NordicTrack is one of the most popular, well-known brands on the planet, so I doubt there’s anybody in the US who isn’t familiar with ’em.

 This brand made a name for themselves with their old school ski machines- you know, those goofy things that replicated the movement of cross-country skiing…